 Battery Park City

-To the west of West Street – and south of where Duane Street would be if it crossed Greenwich Street – is the one-of-a-kind Battery Park City.
-Created partly from landfill that was leftover from the construction of the World Trade Center and completed in 1979, Battery Park City (BPC) is what you would get if you built high-rise apartment buildings in the middle of Central Park.
+To the west of West Street, south of where Duane Street would be if it crossed Greenwich Street, is the one-of-a-kind Battery Park City.
+It was created partly from landfill that was leftover from the construction of the World Trade Center and completed in 1979.
+But don’t let that scare you: Battery Park City (BPC) is a gorgeous neighborhood where you can find parks, water views, and plenty of full-service apartment buildings.